 Further reading：10 Things Everyone Should Know About Curved Steel

-Aluminum is available in varying grades and tempers, and must undergo state-of-the-art processes to avoid cracking, work hardening, or collapsing at the bend.
+Aluminum is available in varying grades and tempers and must undergo state-of-the-art processes to avoid cracking, work hardening, or collapsing at the bend.

 Some types of aluminum are popular for decorative and ornamental use, while other alloyed grades deliver heavy-duty durability for industrial applications.

-What tempers are best for bending aluminium?
+What tempers are best for bending aluminum?